webface/Hanen/wp-content/plugins/wp-users-media/readme.txt

 1. Coming Soon

 == Changelog ==
+= 4.0.2 =
+* Compatibility check with latest WordPress 4.9.1
+* Changed Dashicon and moved Admin menu link next to Media link
+* Small changes in the code for better readability
+* Small fix of JavaScript
+* Fix of an error : Call to a member function get_names() on null if there are no roles present.
+Thanks to [@jurep](https://wordpress.org/support/users/jurep/)

 = 4.0.1 =
 * Compatibility check with latest WordPress 4.8.2
 * Small spelling corrections